 Arundinaria tecta: Another species native to North America, this is the shorter version, which only grows about 6-8 feet tall.

 Bashania fargesia: Also known as “windbreak bamboo”, because of its long, sturdy culms.
 Leaves are long and thick, and the culm internodes are unusually long.
-This cold hardy variety is good in zones 7-10, and gets about 20-25 feet tall, with culms up to 2″ thick.
+This cold-hardy variety is good in zones 7-10, and gets about 20-25 feet tall, with culms up to 2″ thick.
 Beware, this species is an especially fast-spreading runner, with long rhizomes, quite capable of becoming invasive.

 Indocalamus tessellatus: This most exceptional species of bamboo makes a fabulous addition to any enthusiast’s collection.
 Often referred to as Giant Leaf Bamboo, it has the largest leaves of any bamboo variety.
 While the plant itself only gets about 6-8 feet tall, the leaves have been known to grow as much as 2 feet long and 4 inches wide.
 Tenacious roots are very effective against erosion.

 Phyllostachys humilis: One of the most prolific genera of bamboo, Phyllostachys are all runners with notoriously vigorous rhizomes.
 P. humilis is one of the shorter members of the genus, growing about 10-20 feet tall.
-Internodes are short, and the foliage are bushy, with small and delicate leave.
+Internodes are short, and the foliage is bushy, with small and delicate leave.
 Spreads quickly for a privacy hedge and also works well for erosion control.

 Pleioblastus pygmaeus: A popular species for ground covers and in containers, but don’t be fooled by its short stature.
 Though it only grows a couple feet tall, the running roots are bold and swift.
-They can take over a garden with a couple years.
+They can take over a garden within a couple years.
 The robust roots and low profile make this an ideal variety to control erosion on slopes and hillsides, holding the soil together without overshadowing the whole landscape.

 Sasaella ramosa: Another genus of fast-spreading dwarves, Sasaellas are compact runners that can really beautify a garden without towering over it.
 S. ramosa gets about 3 feet tall and is cold hardy down to around 0º F. Thick dense foliage makes for an attractive ground cover capable of holding an undulating landscape in place.

 Semiarundinaria okuboi: This running bamboo provides a low, dense hedge.
 It typically grows 10 to 15 feet tall, with slender culms and wide leaves.
 This variety spreads aggressively and is excellent for erosion control.
+It’s also an attractive ornamental.

 Yushania brevipaniculata: Also classified in the genus Borinda, depending on your taxonomical system, all species of Yushania are clumpers.
-But these are a fast spreading variety, usually referred to as an “open clumper”.
+But these are a fast-spreading variety, usually referred to as an “open clumper”.
 The unusually deep roots make this a superior choice for erosion control.
 A relatively short bamboo, this semi-compact variety only gets about 6-8 feet tall.
 The species does especially well in cold and shady settings, and won’t be happy in very hot climates.

 If you enjoyed this article about growing bamboo for erosion control, and found it useful, please consider sharing the post and subscribing to our blog.
 To learn more about the incredible properties of bamboo, check out some of these other interesting articles.